seanchristians/UNTITLEDSET/README.md

 # Caching

-Eponym relies on thesaurus.com.
-This site has been chosen for it's reliability and popularity.
-Thesaurus.com does not have an accessible API.
-Therefore, each word must be individually queried on the main page.
-Large volumes of searches would be bad for this site.
-As such, it's important to cache results not only for faster execution speed, but also to save their bandwidth.
-Hopefully they get an API soon.
-If you know of a site with an API to access synonyms, please see [CONTRIBUTING](./CONTRIBUTING.md). **TL/DR**: don't delete `.cache`.

-I am looking into implementing [bradleyfowler123/thesaurus-api](https://github.com/bradleyfowler123/thesaurus-api).
-Please see [CONTRIBUTING](./CONTRIBUTING.md) to help out with caching issues.
+Eponym relies on [WordsAPI](https://www.wordsapi.com/).
+In order to reduce calls to the API and retain bandwidth, all requests go through `cache.get` which builds and maintains a local cache of searched results. `cache.py` refreshes the cache every `cache.timeDelta` which is currently set to 6 months.

 # Languages

 Currently, the project only supports English.
-This is due to both sole use of thesaurus.com and a filter which removes non English letters.
-See [CONTRIBUTING](./CONTRIBUTING.md) to help out!
+This is due to both sole use of wordsapi.com and a filter which removes non English letters.
+See [CONTRIBUTING](CONTRIBUTING.md) to help out!

-# Disclaimer

-Although this is stated in the Limitation of Liability in the [license](./LICENSE), I feel the need to restate this here: This project and the maintainers of this project do not assume responsibility for the actions of individuals using the project.
-We do not support or condone malicious action against [thesaurus.com](https://www.thesaurus.com) such as Denial of Service attacks and breach of their [Terms of Service](https://www.dictionary.com/e/terms/) arising from use of this project.

 ---